 Conventional wisdom would suggest that when you are betting on an F1 race you should bet on the driver you think will win the race or the championship for the year.
 But if you were to look at how professional F1 bettors place their bets you would be surprised to learn that they bet on more than 1 driver to win a race.

-The reason why professional Formula 1 bettors bet on more than 1 driver to win is because bookmakers tend to offer high payouts on F1 drivers.
+The reason why professional Formula 1 bettors bet on more than 1 driver to win is that bookmakers tend to offer high payouts on F1 drivers.
 So if your driver loses, you can still recuperate your losses if the other driver you bet on wins!

 Let’s look at the odds being offered on bet365 for the winner of the Emilia Romagna Grand Prix

-And now lets look at how many drivers won how many races in the 2020 season:
+And now let’s look at how many drivers won how many races in the 2020 season: